Reconnection Retreats

 15:00 - 17:30: Summit Hike

 Stunning views await on the summit hike, with a special piece of Buddhist history at the top.
-Roughly 90 minutes of moderately challenging effort gets you to the peak.
 Meet at the dining hall at 15:30 for this memorable walk.

 18:00 - 19:00: Dinner & Sharing Circle